Key Big 12 Questions For 2017

 He’ll be great … when he gets on the field.

 Here’s the problem.
-It’s been assumed that the NCAA will chill a bit on the two-year suspension that wouldn’t allow Grier to get on the field until the middle of this season, but that’s still not a given.
-He’s the No. 1 guy in spring ball, but the Mountaineers are preparing backup Chris Chugunov just in case.
-The season is going to hinge, though, on whether or not the former Gator is fantastic.
+It’s been assumed that he’ll be fantastic in live action after the NCAA chilled a bit on the two-year suspension that wouldn’t allow Grier to get on the field until the middle of this season, but now he has to produce from the start and be fantastic.